sticknet/stick-protocol/README.md

 ```
 pod 'StickProtocol', '1.1.80'
 ```
-The <a href="https://github.com/STiiiCK/stick-protocol/blob/main/ios/StickProtocol/StickProtocol/Main/StickProtocol.swift">main StickProtocol Swift class file</a> has full usage documentation.
+The <a href="https://github.com/STiiiCK/stick-protocol/blob/main/ios/StickProtocol/StickProtocol/Main/StickProtocol.swift">main StickProtocol Swift class file</a> has usage documentation as well.
 It includes all the methods that you would need.

 ## Server